Seattle's Child

 6 public libraries well worth the trip

-With their unique architecture or a wide range of services and programs, these libraries are something special
+With their unique architecture, services and programs, these libraries are something special

 A public library is a world of exploration for a book lover.
-But here in the Puget Sound region, local library branches are also bustling activity centers, art galleries and, in a few cases, architectural wonders worth a visit with kids for that aspect alone.
+But here in the Puget Sound region, local library branches also have bustling activity centers, art galleries, and, in a few cases, architectural wonders worth visiting with kids.

 6 cool puget sound libraries